rudolfstepan/better_csharp/EventHelper/EventHelper/docs/LightweightEventBus.md

 - **Thread-safe**: All operations (subscribe, unsubscribe, publish) are safe across threads.
 - **Fast publish**: Minimal overhead on publishing events.
 - **Error tolerance**: Exceptions in subscribers do not crash the publisher.
+- **Per-subscriber filtering**: Subscribers can specify a predicate to decide if they want to handle an event.
 - **Minimal API**: Clean and simple to use.

 ---